FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 - You Might Also Like

 For years, Mac users have faced a significant gap in their Excel toolkit: the absence of the official Microsoft Fuzzy Lookup Add-in.
-This powerful tool, a staple for data cleaning on Windows, was never made available for macOS, leaving users to rely on cumbersome workarounds to handle messy, inconsistent data.
+This powerful tool, a staple for data cleaning on Windows, was never made available for macOS, leaving users to rely on cumbersome workarounds.

-This gap forced Mac users into inefficient processes like:
+This gap forced Mac users into inefficient processes, such as:

 - Tedious manual data cleaning, which is prone to human error and time-consuming.

-- Exporting data to a Windows machine or a virtual machine to utilize the add-in.
+- Exporting data to a Windows machine or a virtual machine to utilise the add-in.

 - Attempting to replicate fuzzy matching logic using complex, often unreliable, combinations of Excel formulas, which rarely achieve the same level of accuracy or automation.